 - Non-porous surfaces, such as fiberglass, metal, or composition

 Previously finished surfaces in good condition: A finish in good condition can be covered with stain and/or a clear finish.
 Before application, ensure the surface has been properly scuff sanded and cleaned.
 Read on for staining instructions for previously finished surfaces and for clear finish application.

-Old paint or finishes in poor condition: Remove paint or previous finish to reveal bare wood.
-Read below for more information on Old Masters® Removers.
-Then follow the surface preparations steps listed below.
+Old paint or finishes in poor condition: Select a good quality paint stripper to remove paint or previous finish to reveal bare wood.

 Surface Repair: Fill and repair any surface imperfections with an appropriate patching material.

 Begin sanding with a medium grade paper.
 Sand with the grain, in long strokes.
 Avoid sanding against the grain as this will cause sanding blemishes.
 Clear sanding dust between steps.

 Sand the surface a second time with fine-grit sandpaper for an even, smoother finish.

 Clean the surface with a tack cloth or a cloth dampened with mineral spirits to pick up all the sanding dust.
 A vacuum is useful for large areas.
 Wipe clean.